luqmanbarry/openshift-gcp-terraform/README.md

 Listed in their order of precedence, they work together to provision an ARO cluster, make necessary configurations and then register the cluster to ACM for day-2 configurations and management.
 However, by default the CI pipeline script does not do ACM-HUB registration, instead it deploys the OpenShift GitOps operator (ArgoCD), apply the necessary configurations such as adding a repository, RBAC configuration.
 The day-2 GitOps configuration code is located inside the [gitops](./gitops/) directory.

 - [tfstate-config](./tfstate-config/): Create a storage account and storage container for remote state storage.
-- [key-vault](./key-vault/): Create an Azure KeyVault instance dedicated to this cluster; cluster details (admin_username, admin_password, console_url, api_server_url, ingress_lb_ip, api_server_lb_ip) will be stored there as KeyVault secrets.
   - This module needs to run only if the Vault instance does not exists.
 We only need one instance per Business Unit & Environment; however, the setup can be modified to one per BU/Env/Cluster; or per the customer requirements.
-- [aro-infra](./aro-infra/): This module deploys the infrastructure resources that must exist before a cluster can be deployed.
+- [gcp-infra](./gcp-infra/): This module deploys the infrastructure resources that must exist before a cluster can be deployed.
 The following resources will be created: ResourceGroup, VirtualNetworks, Control & Worker Subnets, NetworkSecurityGroup to allow traffic from the CICD/Bastion hosts, and a ServicePrincipal with required roles for the cluster.
 - [tfvars-prep](./tfvars-prep/): Combine admin, user inputs, and derived variables into a master tfvars file.
 All subsequent modules will use that file.
 - [git-tfvars-file](./git-tfvars-file/): Commit the master tfvars file to GitHub.
 Feel free to change the repo location to GitLab, BitBucket...etc.
-- [aro-classic](./rosa-classic/): Creates the ARO cluster, save the cluster details to Azure KeyVault Secrets, and then add two "A" records the child DNS zone for Ingress and API.
+- [osd-gcp-classic](./osd-gcp-classic/): Creates the ARO cluster, save the cluster details to Azure KeyVault Secrets, and then add two "A" records the child DNS zone for Ingress and API.
 - [dns-tls-certs](./dns-tls-certs/): For the purpose of simplicity, I am assuming the TLS/SSL certificates are uploaded to an Azure KeyVault Certificates instance; I have seen this setup often with customers, hence why I am doing it this way.
 The module will download these certificates and then deploy them onto the ARO cluster.
   - Note, deploying the TLS certificates for the custom domain should be part of day-2 configurations using GitOps practices.
 Read [here](https://cloud.redhat.com/experts/aro/cert-manager/) to learn more.
 - [acmhub-registration](./acmhub-registration/): Registers the ARO cluster to  ACM-HUB.